 Why is preventive care valuable?

 Many gynaecological conditions develop gradually and may not cause obvious symptoms in their early stages.
 Ovarian cysts, endometrial changes, early fibroids, and hormonal imbalances can all be identified on a routine check before they become problematic.
 Catching these early means simpler management and better outcomes.
+I have lost count of the number of times a routine ultrasound has revealed a fibroid or ovarian cyst that a patient had no idea was there.

 Beyond the physical findings, a well-woman appointment is also an opportunity to ask all the questions you have been putting off — about your cycle, your contraception, your sexual health, your family planning, or any changes you have noticed.
+In my experience, the conversation is often just as valuable as the examination.

 You don't need to have a problem to see a gynaecologist.
 A well-woman check-up is an investment in your long-term health and peace of mind.